VintageGaming/VintageVaultAPI/README.md

 # VintageVaultAPI
 VintageVault - Automatic Vault.
 (Beta)

-VintageVaultApi is holds the needed methods to Work Fully with VintageVault.
+VintageVaultMethods holds the needed methods to Work Fully with VintageVault.

 Permissions Hook for Permissions Plugins:
 ------------------------------------------------------------------------------------------------------------------------------------